selinon/selinon/docs.source/yaml.rst

   * **Defaults:** as listed in each configuration key

-Refer to `Selinonlib documentation <http://selinonlib.readthedocs.io>`_ for additional info.
+Refer to :mod:`selinon.strategies` for additional info.

 throttling
 ##########